|Fees||Look up fees|

 Principal topics include:

-- International law and policy governing water, including relevant treaties and conventions, and case law
+- International and comparative law and policy governing water, including relevant treaties and conventions, and case law

 - Water rights: including human rights and Indigenous peoples’ rights